Takata doubling U.S. recall for defective air bags to 34 million vehicles

 “While it’s taken far too long, Takata finally seems to be owning up to the air bag crisis that has plagued vehicles of all shapes and sizes,” said Kelley Blue Book analyst Akshay Anand.
 “A recall of this size is unprecedented in any industry.”

-U.S. lawmakers, who had pushed for a broader recall, welcomed the news.
+U.S. lawmakers, who had pushed for a broader recall, praised the news.

 “Folks shouldn’t have to drive around wondering if their air bag is going to explode in their face,” Florida Democratic Senator Bill Nelson said.
 “Let’s hope Takata’s admissions today tell us the whole story.”

-Additional reporting by Jessica Dye in New York, Radhika Rukmangadhan in Bengaluru, and Chris Gallagher and William Mallard in Tokyo
+Additional reporting by Jessica Dye in New York and Radhika Rukmangadhan in Bengaluru; Editing by Simon Jennings and Matthew Lewis